mccbryan3/vagrant-ansible-sandbox/README.md

 **Built for windows PC sandbox**

-**This should leave you with 1 ansible server, two centos boxes and two windows boxes ready for playbooks and adhoc commands**
+**This should leave you with 1 ansible controller, two centos boxes and two windows boxes ready for playbooks and adhoc commands**

 **Install latest VirtualBox**